-- 1. Click on Add. - Select one of the suggested servers.
-A screen containing server names will appear. - Enter a name for this server (he field can be left empty.
+- 1. Click on Add. - 2.
+Select one of the suggested servers.
+A screen containing server names will appear. - 3.
+Enter a name for this server (he field can be left empty.
 Allowed characters: numbers, letters, spaces, -, \, and dots.).
-This converse configuration then appears.
-The different parameters are explained below.

 This server's configuration then appears.
 The different parameters are explained below.